apache/seatunnel/docs/en/connector-v2/sink/Phoenix.md

 > Tips: By default, the (thin) driver jar is used.
 If you want to use the (thick) driver  or other versions of Phoenix (thin) driver, you need to recompile the jdbc connector module

+> Tips: Not support exactly-once semantics (XA transaction is not yet supported in Greenplum database).

 ## Options

 ### driver [string]